History of Italian citizenship: Citizenship

-Aliens

 For the most part aliens residing in Italy can gain access to citizenship in one of four ways.
 The first is through engaging in active military service for the Italian state.
 The Second is by taking public employment from the state, within the republic or abroad.
 The third is by residing in the territory of the republic for at least two years prior to reaching majority and declaring, within one year of this date, that one wishes to acquire Italian Citizenship.
 The Fourth is through legally residing for at least 6 months in the territory of the republic before marrying an Italian citizen.
 This fourth kind of citizenship is lost however upon annulment, divorce, or legal separation.
 There are also certain provisions that bar an alien from attaining Italian citizenship upon marriage.
 These provisions are for the most part criminal misconduct.
 If the future wife or husband has committed a crime of considerable degree, or poses a threat to the nation at large, then they will be barred from formal entry.

-Annulment

 Italian citizenship is lost when a citizen is publicly or militarily in the employment of a foreign nation or international entity with which the Italian state refuses to acknowledge.
 This loss of citizenship, however, is prefaced by a warning issued by the Italian state urging the Italian citizen to give up their public or military position within an allotted amount of time.
 During war-time this provision is made much more important as any citizen publicly, or militarily, employed within a state at odds with Italy is essentially forced to give up their citizenship.